Sigaram Thodu: Plot

-Buoyed by Ambujam's approval and also determined to take revenge on those who shot Chellapa, Murali takes up the robbery case and assumes that the duo did not work alone, instead of having an accomplice.
+Buoyed by Ambujam's approval and also determined to take revenge on those who shot Chellapa, Murali takes up the robbery case and assumes that the duo did not work alone, instead having an accomplice.
 This proves to be true; the accomplice turns out to be a forger who made fake credit cards for the duo to steal money from the ATMs, but this evidence reaches a dead end when the accomplice reveals that he never saw the duo without their bike helmets.
-Murali then interrogates the security guards of ATMs in the outskirts of Chennai as he feels that the robbers would have used them to conduct their robberies since money would not be refilled in such ATMs until it runs short of cash due to lesser number of withdrawals.
-One of the guards interrogated turns out to be an accomplice of the robbers, providing them gadgets to assist them in the robbery.
-He does not know where they are.
+Murali then interrogates the security guards of the ATMs in the outskirts of Chennai as he feels that the robbers would have used them to conduct their robberies since money would not be refilled in such ATMs until it runs short of cash due to lesser number of withdrawals.
+One of the guards interrogated turns out to be an accomplice of the robbers, providing them gadgets to assist them in the robbery, but he himself does not know where they are.

 Murali decides to track the robber's phones with the intention of finding their location once someone calls them.
 In retribution, Shiva and Lawrence try to kill Chellapa, who is in the ICU, also kidnapping Ambujam in the process.
 Murali rushes to the hospital, where he sees Chellapa still alive, after which he pursues the robbers, finally encountering them on the banks of the Cooum River, where he kills Shiva and Lawrence and rescues Ambujam.
-Murali is later honoured by the police department for his role in thwarting the ATM robbery, in presence of Chellapa and Ambujam.
+Murali is later honoured by the police department for his role in thwarting the ATM robbery, in the presence of Chellapa and Ambujam.